 Are your employees remote, in-person or a hybrid of the two?
 Consider if every employee will need a desk, or if hot-desking is more beneficial.
 If there are remote or hybrid employees, don’t skimp on conference room renovation.
 It’s important to consider the needs of remote employees, especially during meetings.

 - Do you need a new layout?

-Open office layouts are everywhere from Silicon Valley to South Beach.
+Open office layouts are everywhere, from Silicon Valley to rural suburban towns.
 This type of office design encourages collaboration and can prevent silos.
 However, you’ll need to thoroughly blueprint a new layout and consider where each employee will be located in order for this plan to work.
 You don’t want to put salespeople who are always on the phone next to employees who need quiet in order to concentrate.

-Are you constantly having issues with your phone systems?
-Are you using outdated and unreliable projectors during meetings?
+Are you looking to implement or enhance audio or visual capabilities for a conference room or boardroom?
 It’s amazing where technology has taken the modern office, so it may be time to invest in some technological improvements.

 - Do you need better sound management?

 If noise travels faster than the speed of light in your office, you may want to consider investing in sound masking or acoustic panels.
-These can help you control sound levels so that your employees stay focused and visitors aren’t turned off by your boisterous workspace.
+These can help you control sound levels so that your employees stay focused and visitors aren’t distracted.

 - Do you want a more visually engaging environment?

 Are your walls white and empty?
 Does your space feel dull?
-You can liven up the joint by incorporating wall art or designing each room to match your branding.
+You can liven up the space by incorporating wall art or corporate and environmental graphics to match your branding.
 Taking the time to select fabrics that match your brand colors or artwork that includes photos of your team shows pride in your company and makes your office welcoming and memorable.